 Cream cheese covered bagels decorated with red gel and sweet pickle.
 How To: Spread cream cheese on mini bagels.
 Cover the bagel hole with a slice of sweet gherkin pickle.
 Use red decorating gel to add “veins” and “pupils”.

-If all that sounds devilishly delicious but way too involved, here are some easier options.
+If all that sounds delicious but way too involved, here are some easier options.
+Note that you can make the food sound themed by adding a catchy name tag that's

 Green grapes already look like eyeballs and sliced kiwis are pretty creepy, too.